 Alf was later reinterred at the Serre Road Cemetery No. 2 near Beaumont Hamel.
 He is also commemorated on Panel 101 at the Australian War Memorial, Canberra and has a memorial headstone in the Violet Town Cemetery.

-Norman was employed as a fitter and turner in Melbourne when he enlisted there on 15 May 1915, aged 19.
+Norman was employed as a fitter and turner living at Melrose Street, North Melbourne when he enlisted on 15 May 1915, aged 19.
 He had two years previous military experience as a Senior Cadet with the 58th Battalion of the Citizen Forces.
-He gave his relgion as Methodist.
+He gave his religion as Methodist.